STR-01 Freehold and Leasehold Schemes

 When making a search of the ownership of a lot on a strata/survey-strata plan it is essential that:

-- the strata title is searched to obtain current ownership and encumbrances (see also paragraph 6.3.6 below)
+- the strata title is searched to obtain current ownership and encumbrances;

-- the original strata/survey-strata plan is searched for encumbrances and amendments not shown on the title
+- the original strata/survey-strata plan is searched for encumbrances and amendments not shown on the title; and

-- the records (if any) of the Strata Company are perused.
+- the records (if any) of the strata company are inspected.

 A strata title is a title for a lot on a Strata/Survey-Strata Plan and includes a share in any common property in the scheme.
 Anything occurring on or in respect of common property affects every title in the scheme.

-A strata title contains a notation in its second schedule referring to interests notified on the Strata/Survey-Strata Plan.
+The certificate of titles for a strata title contains a notation in its second schedule referring to interests notified on the Strata/Survey-Strata Plan.
 This means there could be other interests that are not recorded on the title that may benefit or encumber the common property or strata lot.
-Therefore, a strata title must always be searched in conjunction with the Strata/Survey-Strata Plan (see also paragraph 6.3.5 above).
+Therefore, a strata title must always be searched in conjunction with the Strata/Survey-Strata Plan.

-Strata titles created and registered under the Strata Titles Act 1966 (ie: created and registered before 1 July, 1985) all show the quantum of the unit entitlement for that lot.
+Strata titles created and registered under the Strata Titles Act 1966 (ie: created and registered before 1 July, 1985) all show the share of the unit entitlement for that lot.

 Where the registration of a dealing results in an amendment of the unit entitlement, all duplicate certificates of title (if any) created and registered under the Strata Titles Act 1966 are to be produced.
 These titles will be cancelled and new titles created and registered (free of charge) referring to a unit entitlement as set out on the strata/survey-strata plan.

-Should a strata/survey-strata plan be terminated, all the duplicate certificate of titles (if any) for the strata/survey-strata lots must be produced for cancellation.
+Before a strata titles scheme can be terminated, all the duplicate certificates of title (if any) for the strata/survey-strata lots must be produced for cancellation.

-On a strata/survey-strata plan of re-subdivision or consolidation only those duplicate certificate of titles (if any) affected by the re-subdivision or consolidation are required to be produced.
+Where a strata/survey-strata plan is amended by a type 4 subdivision (re-subdivision) or a type 3 subdivision (consolidation) only those duplicate certificates of title (if any) affected by the re-subdivision or consolidation are required to be produced.

-When any of the merger and conversion options in the Strata Titles Amendment Act 1996 are used, the production of the duplicate certificates of title (if any) is not required.
+When any of the merger and conversion options in Schedule 2A of the STA are used, the production of the duplicate certificates of title (if any) are not required.
 They will be amended when they are lodged at Landgate for the purpose of a dealing.